pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 RTN_ACT and RTN: -100% disable, +100% enable

+If the model (newest versions) sends telemetry then the battery status ok/empty is in A1 (4.4V -> 2.2V), RSSI equal to 100 means that all telem packets are received and TQLY indicates the number of lost telem packets.

 ### Sub_protocol 3CH - *0*
 Models: Volantex V761-1, V761-3 and may be others